vtss/json-rpc-util/client-library-proof-of-concept/README.md

 How to get started
 ------------------

+In order to compile the code you need 'libcurl-dev'.
+Install by:

+    $ sudo apt-get install libcurl-dev

 Start by cloning the project, notice that this sub-project depends on some external projects, and it is therefor required to fetch the submodules as well